Fund Details

 Churchill Scholarships support one-year graduate degree courses at the University of Cambridge in engineering, mathematics, or the sciences: see the official website for a list of eligible programs of study.
 The award provides payment of all university and college tuition fees at Cambridge, a maintenance allowance, and a travel allowance.

 The Churchill Foundation currently offers at least fifteen scholarships each year.
-Yale is invited to nominate two candidates to the national competition; the campus nomination process is coordinated through Fellowship Programs at the Yale College Center for International & Professional Experience.
+Yale is invited to nominate two candidates to the national competition; the campus nomination process is coordinated through Yale's Office of Fellowships.

 Application Information: